krish2192/Random-Pokemon-Generator/README.md

 ## Summary

-Multiple Random Pokemon Generator v2 is an android app that uses the Pokemon API to randomly generate a list of multiple pokemons in a RecyclerView.
-This version is a little reorganised and has some more stylistic elements.
+Random Pokemon Generator is an android app that uses the Pokemon API to randomly generate a list of multiple pokemons in a RecyclerView.
+Upon clicking the 'Get' button a pokemon with their name, type and experience level are retrieved from the API and displayed on the app.
+This is a revised version and this one is a little reorganised and has some more stylistic elements.

 If I had to describe this project in three (3) emojis, they would be: 🧠😍👾